cnahmetcn/web-emoji-react/README.md

-Crafting interactive reactions using HTML, CSS, and JS
+Crafting interactive reactions using HTML, CSS and JS